D to C EPC Upgrade Costs: The Good News for Landlords

 What a D Rating Actually Means

 A D rating covers EPC scores from 55 to 68 points.
-This is currently the most common rating band for rental properties in the UK, representing properties that have some energy efficiency measures in place but fall short of modern standards.
+EPCGuide's analysis of 29.2 million EPC certificates shows D is the single most common band for UK rental properties, accounting for an estimated 37% of privately rented stock.
+These properties have some measures in place but fall short of the C standard required from 1 April 2028 (new tenancies) and 1 April 2030 (all tenancies).

 Typical D-Rated Property Profile